OF INDIVIDUALS SERVED IN 2022

 Familylinks provides innovative, community-based, behavioral health care services.
 Focused on compassionate care and personal empowerment, we offer a variety of recovery options from mental health services to drug and alcohol treatment programs.

-These services include inpatient and outpatient behavioral health services for children, teens, and adults living with chronic mental illness and substance use disorder.
+These services include inpatient services for women and their children and outpatient services for children, teens, and adults living with chronic mental illness and substance use disorder, including an intensive outpatient program.
 Our programs are centered around the needs of each individual and are designed to deliver the right care for each unique circumstance.
 Our experienced team can help you overcome barriers, empower you to make healthy decisions, and reach your goals.

 If you, or someone you know, may benefit from these services, please call (866) 583-6003.